Glidias/v-namespace/README.md

 ### mixed

 Specifies an explicit 'mixed' scope for  the `v-namespace`.
 When in this mode, you need to prepend all "namespacing" class names with a `-` prefix in from of the `.` dot.
+This allows you to mix both namespaced and global scopes together without having to re-declare an empty string namespace block for global scope.

 Example: